 - The CAS Dean's Opportunity Fund for Study Away is a need-based scholarship designated for eligible CAS matriculated students.
 Please note that you must be accepted to the program and secure your spot by confirming your place in the program before applying for this funding.

 - Summer financial aid is available for all students who are taking at least 6 credits during the summer term.
 It can be applied to summer on-campus courses as well as CAS Summer Abroad courses.
-The application for summer financial aid becomes available in February and is located on the Summer Financial Aid website.
+Read more about Summer Financial Aid on their website.
 Visiting students, please speak to your home institution about applying financial aid to a CAS Summer Abroad program through a consortium agreement.

 - There are many external study abroad funding resources that you can research independently.
 Please note that these opportunities are not administered by NYU, and students must contact the organizations directly for more information.
 Deadlines are coming up, so make sure to review soon.

 Do I need a visa to study abroad this summer?

 All admitted students are automatically referred to NYU's Office of Global Services for review, but ultimately, it is the student's responsibility to make all necessary arrangements to obtain a visa, if one is needed for travel on a summer abroad program.
 There are many resources at NYU to assist you, including the Office of Global Services, and tools like GlobalChek Plus located on NYU Home.
 You can access additional resources on the Visas for NYU Study Abroad page.

 Please note that depending on citizenship, obtaining a visa can be a lengthy process.
 Students are encouraged to plan well in advance.